-The might of the Father of Heaven with the Might of his Son, and the goodness of the Holy Ghost be with is some Beginning and send is good Life, that we May Come lo his Blessed Kingdome that never Shall have End Amen.
+The might of the Father of Heaven with the Might of his Son, and the goodness of the Holy Ghost be with its & our Beginning and send its good Life, that we May Come to his Blessed Kingdome that Never Shall have End Amen.

-Good Brethren & Fellon's, our Propose istolell you how he Worthy Science of Masonry first begun I Shall tell you; Before Moaks flood there was a man salled Lamech, as you may read in the Fourth Chapter of Geneses This Man had two Wines, the Plant of the one was Adah, the Name of the Other was Zillah by the first Svite Adah, he begott two Sons, the Name of the one was Salal the other was called Juball; And by the other wife Zillah, he hada Son & a Daughter, The Sons name was Tubat Lain.
-The Laughters name was Maamah.
+Good Brethren & Fellon's, our Prupose istolellyon hom the Worthy Science of Masonry first begun I Shall tell you; Before Moaks flood there was a man called Lamech, as you may read in the Fourth Chapter of Geneses.
+This Man had two Wines, the Name of the one was Adah, the Name of the Other was Zillah. by the first wife Adah, he begott two Sons, the name of the one was Salal, the other was called Juball; And by the other wife Zillah, he hada Son & a Daughter The Sons name was Tubat-kuin.
+The Daughters name was Maamah.
 These four Children found out the beginning of all the Grafts of the World.
-First Saball found out the Graft of Geometry and they kept flocks of Sheep and Lambs in the fould, and were the first that Wenight Houses of Stone & Trees, as it is Rititlen in the Chapter above said .
-Suball the Second Son found out the Craft of Musich and Songs, & Harp, & Organs Tubal-Kain found out the Craft of Smiths Gold & Silver, Fron & Steel naamah the Daughler found out the Grafe of weaveing.
-And these four Children know well that God would take wengance of the World for Sin either by Fire or Water & they writ the Sciences they had found out on two Pillars of Stone that they might be found out after the Flood or Fire - The one of the Stones was called Marble benot drown with Water .
-The Plames of the Seaven Liberal Sciences are these Lirst Grammer , which teacheth a Man to Speak s'write truly Second Rhetorus Ashich Teacheth lo Speak fair & in Subtil tearns.
-The Fourth Arithmetich which teacheth to Speak fair & in Subtil tearns.
-The Fourth Arithmetich which teacheth to recount all kind of numbers of to cast accounts
+Tirst Jaball found out the Graft of Geometry and they kept flocks of Sheep and Lambs in the fould, and were the first that wrought Houses of Stone & Trees, as it is Withen in the Chapter about said.
+Tuball the Second Son found out the Craft of Musich and Songs, & Harp, & Organs .
+Tubal-Kain found out the Graft of Smiths Gold & Silver, Fron & Steel .
+Naamah the Daughler found out the Graft Sciences they had found out on two Dillars of Stone, that they might be found out on the Dillars of Stone, that they might be found out on two Dillars of Stone, that they might be found out on the Office of Stone, that they might be found out on the Office of Stone, that they might be found out on the Office of Stones was called Marble be a fire of Stones was called Marble be a fire of the Stones was called Marble be a fire of the Stones was called Marble be a fire of the Stones was called Marble be a fire of the Stones was called Marble be a fire of the Stones of the Stones was called Marble be a fire of the Stones of the S cause it would not burn.
+The other was called Latterness, because it will water .
+The Plames of the Souven Liberal Sciences are these Lirst Grammer which teacheth a Man to Speak s'qu'ile truely Second Rhetorich Which Teacheth amon to decorn Fruth from falsehood .
+The Third Rhetorich which teacheth to Speak fair 8 in Subtif tearms.
+The Fourth Arithmetich while teacheth to recount all Aind of numbers & to cast accounts